peteroupc/html3dutil/doc/H3DU.Math.md

 sum of the products of their components (for example, <b>a</b>'s X times
 <b>b</b>'s X).

-The dot product has the following properties:
+The following are properties of the dot product:
 <ul>
 <li>If both vectors are unit vectors (<a href="H3DU.Math.md#H3DU.Math.vec3norm">"normalized" vectors</a> with a length of 1), the cosine
 of the angle between them is equal to their dot product.